 Internship Stipend

-Cooke Scholars are invited to apply for a one-time summer internship stipend to pursue an unpaid summer internship at a U.S.-based non-profit or government organization.
+Cooke Scholars are invited to apply for a one-time summer internship stipend to pursue an unpaid, full-time summer internship at a U.S.-based nonprofit or government organization.
 Summer Internships provide a wonderful opportunity to network, try out potential career paths, and gain valuable work experience.

-The application for the Cooke Internship Stipend is now closed.
-It will reopen in February to support Scholars pursuing unpaid internships with nonprofit and government organizations during Summer 2024.
+The application for the Cooke Internship Stipend is now open.
+Scholars pursuing unpaid internships with nonprofit and government organizations during summer 2025, click here to apply.

 Internship Stipend Information